Make a Rainbow of Natural Dyes with These 5 Weeds

 There is a definite correlation between medicinal herbs and their natural dye gifts.
 The flavonoids of many weedy plants offer an abundance of active healing compounds as well as a plethora of colouring material.
 However, most of these flavonoids and polyphenols are generally pH-sensitive and often lack colorfastness.

-Weeds that Make Yellow and Green Dyes
+Weeds that Make Natural Dyes of Yellow and Green

 Mullein is an easily recognizable plant that thrives in poor, rocky soil, and unimproved pastures.
 Mullein can be found all over North America, as well as in Europe, the Middle East, and Central Asia.
 It has fuzzy leaves that are usually ignored by livestock.
 It is a biennial and the first year it forms a thick rosette.